 Establish force account needs for projects.

-Directly responsible for the project controls team's continued skill development.
+Directly responsible for project controls team continued skill development.

 Education and Experience